rsecke/rsecke.github.io/_pages/about.md

 ## rsecke (ar·sec), the Center of Cybersecurity Knowledge

-The Center of Cybersecurity Knowledge is an educational insititution that aims to teach security topics in an engaging manner.
+The Center of Cybersecurity Knowledge is an educational institution that aims to teach security topics in an engaging manner.
 This blog strives to be a secondary platform that provides those interested in this field the springboard to quickly learn about security tools, tactics, and technologies with technical depth in mind.

 ## Achievments
 - CPTC 2021-2022 Western Region Champion